What is the origin of all words?

 Origin: This refers to hunting dogs that may have chased their prey up a tree.
 The dogs bark, assuming that the prey is still in the tree, when the prey is no longer there.
 Origin: The British Naval hero, Admiral Horatio Nelson, had one blind eye.

-READ: What animal is the king of the taiga?
+READ: What is the percentage of people doing yoga in India?